-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) wishing to acquire a serviced plot of land for self-build or custom-build projects and have regard to the register when carrying out their planning functions.
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason build or custom-build projects and have regard to the register when carrying out their planning functions.
 There has been a low level of interest to date however the Council will keep this under review and where a demand exists, qualifying sites will be required to make a contribution.
-The Council's Annual Monitoring Report will monitor information from the Self-build Register to assess the demand for this type of accommodation in the district.
+The Council's Annual Monitoring Report will monitor information from the Self-build Register to assess the demand for this type of accommodation in the district. sessions.
 8.52 Details of the Council's requirements for sustainable design and construction are set out in Policy SD1 and the accompanying supporting text.
 8.53 It is essential that all applications for planning permission for new dwellings in the countryside are scrutinised thoroughly to avoid new isolated homes in the countryside unless there are special circumstances in accordance with Government guidance.
 In the case of occupational dwellings the proposal will be required to meet functional and financial tests to demonstrate the essential need for a rural worker to live permanently at or near their place of work in the countryside.
 It also allows for the re-use of redundant or disused buildings where it is worthy of conversion and lead to enhancement of the immediate setting.
-Outside of the development boundaries, limited residential development of an appropriate scale and character for the Spatial Strategy will be supported provided the specified criteria are met.
-The landscape components of this policy should be read in conjunction with Policy DC3.
 Policy H1 New Housing Development 1) New housing development should provide for a mix of housing sizes, types and tenure including a proportion of affordable housing as set out in Policy H3, and where appropriate housing for special groups, to meet the needs and aspirations of the current and future population having regard to the Area Strategies.
-2) In line with Government legislation the Council will maintain and update a register of those interested in acquiring self-build / custom-build housing plots across the District.
-Where a
+2) In line with Government legislation the Council will maintain and update a register of those interested in acquiring self-build / custom-build housing plots.
+Thresholds to be consistent with the PPG (11)7 in response to the Inspector's preliminary questions.
+To improve register of those interested in acquiring self-build / custom-build housing plots across the District.
+Where a demand exists, residential developments of 10 clarity in